Our products

 • Firm texture that melts in the mouth

-• Clean taste: salty with umami, no bitterness or rancidity
+• Clean flavor: salty with umami, without bitterness or rancidity

 • Clean and transparent oil